desertwitch/treeball/README.md

 **treeball creates, diffs, and lists directory trees as archives.**

-`treeball` is a command-line utility for preserving directory trees as compressed archives, **replacing all files with zero-byte file placeholders**.
+`treeball` is a command-line utility for preserving directory trees as compressed archives, **replacing all files with zero-byte placeholder files**.
 This creates lightweight tarballs that are portable, navigable, and diffable.
 Think of **browsable inventory-type backups** of e.g. media libraries, but without overhead of preserving the file contents.

 ### RATIONALE